 With the holidays just around the corner, your life can start to get even busier than it already is!
 All the family get-togethers, holiday shopping, parties, events, more errands… the list goes on!

 With Thanksgiving fast approaching, it is a great time to stop for a second and reflect on all the things you’re grateful for.

 And guess what?
 This feeling of gratitude and happiness can also play a role in your overall health and well being.

-Well, when it comes to your health remembering the spirit of Thanksgiving is actually where the health benefits come in.
+Well, when it comes to your health, remembering the spirit of Thanksgiving is actually where the health benefits come in.

-“People who typically report more positive emotions experience lower rates of chronic illness, symptoms and pain.
+A Carnegie Mellon study found that,“People who typically report more positive emotions experience lower rates of chronic illness, symptoms and pain.
 Moreover, among the elderly who live on their own or with family rather than in retirement homes, positive emotional dispositions are linked to living longer.”

-That’s right, Kent State researchers have found a pretty positive link between gratitude and happiness.
+Kent State researchers have found a pretty positive link between gratitude and happiness.
 Students were asked to write letters of gratitude over several weeks and fill out a survey to gauge moods.

 The more gratitude they expressed, the happier they felt. “[Gratitude is] associated with fewer health problems, decreased depression, an improved immune system and improved grades.”